View more images at: YELL.COM WEDDING DRESSES

 BESPOKE designs cost a minimum of £1,000 for simple straight wedding and evening dresses plus materials and a minimum of £2,000 for evening and wedding gowns plus materials because of the time required to make sketches, patterns and toiles.

 ALTERATIONS Handsewn wedding dress alterations and evening dress alterations, priced at £22.50 per hour.
-Please note that I can alter a dress to fit but I will not change the design of another designer’s work.
+Please note that I can alter a dress to fit but not change the intrinsic design of another designer’s work.

 A deposit is required to confirm the order.
 The balance is due on completion.
 Clothes are made to order and personalised to your measurements, so there is no cancellation once the deposit is paid.